hx259/qXem/_posts/2023-06-25-IntSymmetry.md

 ## Perturbed Integrals
 The perturbed electron integrals, i.e. the derivative integrals, may possess different permutation symmetry than the unperturbed ones, depending on the nature of the perturbation.
 For unperturbed integrals, the permutation symmetry is identical for AO and MO representation as the integral transformation is simple and all MO coefficients are real.
-As for integral derivatives, we have to be more careful as we are dealing with perturbed MO coefficients.
+As for integral derivatives, we have to be more careful as we are dealing with **perturbed MO coefficients**.
 In this case, we start with AO representation and then work our way towards the MO representation through integral transformation, which may seem not trivial at first.

 ### GIAO Two-Electron Integrals
 The GIAO 2e integrals inherit the permutation symmetry of 2e integrals in general case, and by the imaginary nature of magnetic perturbation, the first derivative GIAO 2e integrals are purely imaginary, therefore possess 4-fold symmetry (abbreviating $\pdv{\langle \mu \nu \vert \rho \sigma\rangle}{\mathbf{B}}$ as $\langle \mu \nu \vert \rho \sigma\rangle ^{\mathbf{B}}$ ):